davefernig/alp/README.md

 This is a python implementation of some popular active learning techniques, including uncertainty sampling and query-by-committee.
 It is built on top of numpy, scipy, and sklearn.
-I wrote this for my own learning purposes, but if you get something out of it, that's great.
+I wrote this for my own learning purposes; it is not particularly efficient.

 <p align="center">
   <img src="misc/plot.jpg" alt=""/>